Table of Contents

 - No health hazards or side effects are known in conjunction with the proper administration of designated therapeutic dosages.

-- Exact dose is dependent on various factors such as age, health, digestive strength, ailment etc.
+- The exact doseis dependent on various factors such as age, health, digestive strength, ailment, etc.

 - Sensitization through skin contact has been observed, very rarely.

 - Mugwort may cause abortions or allergies.
-Symptoms of allergy include breathing problem, rashes, hives, eye swelling, sneezing, lips swelling etc.
+Symptoms of an allergy include breathing problem, rashes, hives, eye swelling, sneezing, lips swelling, etc.

 - Mugwort Oil is allergenic and may cause dermatosis.